-To make sure your product is good to sell, compare the selling numbers with other products in your niche, later you can conclude a top seller based on no.of orders placed.
+To make sure your product is one of the best selling items, compare the selling numbers with other products in your niche, later you can conclude a top seller based on no. of orders placed.

 In Google Trends, I have compared three terms 3d printer, cooling fan, and CPU cooling fan.

-According to the charts on Google Trends, it shows our niche and product have shown promising searches over 12 months in USA and among the three terms, 3d printer is the apt winner.
+According to the charts on Google Trends, it shows our niche and product have shown promising searches over 12 months in the USA, and among the three terms, 3d printer is the apt winner.

 Note: For this research, I choose products according to my instincts and likes and there is no limit to which product you want to sell.

 But remember you only need one product to get success, so don’t go after multiple products to sell.